The right time to put a cat to sleep

 Euthanasia, or having a cat put to sleep, is a difficult issue that is never easy to deal with and is always emotive.

 Most vets would agree that it is not the length of a cat's life that is of prime concern but the quality of his life.
 There is obviously no necessity to put down cats because they are old — cats will age at different rates.
-Read our advice on caring for older cat.

 Similarly, there is no need to put a cat to sleep simply because a terminal condition such as cancer has been diagnosed — the cat may well be able to live several more happy months.